gleneivey/example-express-with-ghost-middleware/README.md

  * Have `node`, `npm`, and `grunt` installed
  * Clone this repo onto your local system
  * In repo, `npm install` to load dependencies
  * Do some manual setup of Ghost.
-Only necessary while we're installing from a git URL and not a package.
+(Only necessary because we're temporarily installing from a git URL and not a package.)
     * `cd node_modules/ghost`
     * `npm install`
     * `grunt init`
     * `cd ../..`
  * `node index.js` to start the example server locally
  * navigate a browser to `http://localhost:2360/` and see a page served by the example Express app
- * navigate to `http://localhost:2360/` and see the embedded Ghost's home page
+ * navigate to `http://localhost:2360/blog` and see the embedded Ghost's home page
- * navigate to `http://localhost:2360/not-a-page` and see a 404 page served by the example Express app

-The configuration can be changed to have Ghost serve the 404 page by changing the value of `generate404s:` from `false` to `true` in `config_ghost.js`.
-The default if the key is not included in Ghost's configuration is for Ghost to serve 404s.
+The configuration for whether Ghost serves 404 pages for bad URLs under `/blog` can be changed using the `generate404s:` key in Ghost's configuration file.
+In this example app, that's `config_ghost.js`.
+The default if the key is not included in Ghost's configuration is for Ghost to serve 404s, same as `generate404s` equal to `true`.

+As this app is "just and example," the scheme, host, and port at which the server runs are hard-coded.
+If you wish to change them, you'll need to edit _both_ `index.js` and `config_ghost.js`.